 We next introduce the orientation signs: namely there is an orientation sign associated to the order of the $V^+$ vertices.
 This corresponds to twisting the $\kk (\tfb)$ module $(\opd \oplus |\dbd \opd |) ^{\circledcirc V}$ by $( \triv \boxtimes \sgn)$ (compare Lemma \ref{lem:twist_stfb_operad}).

-We now need to forget the labelling of the vertices (by passing to the quotient by the action of $\aut (V)$) and then to take into account the isomorphisms between graphs.
-We shall also allow $V$ and $(X^+, X^-)$ to vary (these finite sets can be chosen in the skeleton of $\fin$); we keep the hairs $(L^+,L^-)$ fixed.
+We now `forget' the labelling of the vertices (by passing to the quotient by the action of $\aut (V)$) and then take into account the isomorphisms between graphs.
+We shall also allow $V$ and $(X^+, X^-)$ to vary (these finite sets are chosen in the skeleton of $\fin$); we keep the hairs $(L^+,L^-)$ fixed.

 When we pass to the quotient by the action of $\aut (V)$ and sum over all possible $V$ in the skeleton of $\fin$, we obtain: